from the Sun

-Galaxies Dark Matters (Masters
+Galaxies Dark Matters (Masters of Modern Physics)

 by Vera C. Rubin

 | Here is a collection of essays by one of today's most distinguished woman

 astronomers.
 Rubin writes about galaxies, Mount Wilson, and "women's work."

 Can Be a Woman Astronomer

 by Andrea Mia Ghez

 |This is a most charming book by a woman astronomer written for ages 9-12 and

 shares what it takes to be a woman astronomer.
-In 1998, a CDROM was added and is offered in combination with the book: You Can Be A Woman Astronomer CDROM & book.
+In 1998, a CDROM was added and is offered in combination with the book:

+Can Be A Woman Astronomer CDROM & book.

 of Alexandria (Revealing Antiquity)